North Carolina Tissue Consortium

 Mission

 The North Carolina Tissue Consortium (NCTC), an IRB-approved tissue bank, is supported by the University Cancer Research Fund which was established by the NC General Assembly to accelerate the battle against cancer.
 The objective of the NCTC is to facilitate cancer-related research by providing a means through which normal and malignant tissue specimens are procured, processed, stored, and distributed to researchers while protecting the rights and confidentiality of participants.
-We also provide consultations on or as needed basis to help identify and target specimen collection so as to meet the specific research needs of investigators at ECU.
+We also provide consultations on an as-needed basis to help identify and target specimen collection to meet the specific research needs of investigators.

 Contact Information